 How to Apply for Air Permits

 A permit application is required for each facility that emits air pollution, unless the facility qualifies for a permit exemption.
-However, some air permit exemptions also require an application.
+In addition, some air permit exemptions also require an application.
+Application forms for all types of air pollution control permits are available in Adobe PDF and Microsoft Word formats on the air permit and compliance forms page.
 For more information on permit options, visit Air Permit Options.

-Construction permit applications and construction permit exemption determination requests have initial application fees.
-The application process and payment structure is explained on the construction tab of the Air Permit Options page.
+Construction permit and construction permit revision applications and construction permit exemption determination requests have initial application fees.
+The application process and payment structure are explained on the construction tab of the Air Permit Options page.

 Operation permit renewals

 An operation permit renewal application is only required for operation permits with an expiration date on the cover page.

 Please refer to the Air Pollution Control Operation Permit Renewals FAQ webpage for instructions on how to submit an operation permit renewal application to the DNR.
 Refer to the Operation Permit Renewal Application Checklist (AM-578) to ensure the application includes all necessary information.